BaristaLabs/chrome-dev-tools-generator/README.md

 # chrome-dev-tools
 Dot Net Core based implementation of the [Chrome Remote Interface](https://developer.chrome.com/devtools/docs/debugger-protocol)

-Some use cases for using the Chrome Remote Interface to automate chrome are:
+Some use cases for using the Chrome Remote Interface to automate Chrome are:
  - Information Gathering - Use the web as a data source by creating structured data out of unstructured data
  - Testing - Ensure sites are up and behave according to a pre-determined notion
  - Automation - Do things like perform automated password resets, enter online contests, notify when sites change, etc...